I’m a little overwhelmed, but too pretty to say so.

 Personally, I’m tired of being presumed to be low-key racist because of my skin color and home town; tired of men trying to bond with me by congratulating me on not being whatever sort of brown they dislike.
 I can’t take that as a compliment.
 If you’ve said something like that to me, you should be embarrassed to think it and mortified to have said it out loud.
 And I can’t see a circumstance where I’m then expected to get physically aroused in your presence.
-Your words are repugnant.
+Your words and the ideas they represent are repugnant.

 I can’t have any more discussions with people where their defense of their position is that it’s “just a preference.”
 The truth is, that it isn’t really ever just a preference, and we all – everyone around you – know what those words truly mean.

 I can’t read any more emails from potential clients where they ask me if it’s “ok” that they are not white.
-I love what I do so much, that it breaks my very heart to have to reply to someone who surely has a lifetime of justification for saying such a thing to me.
+I love what I do so much; it breaks my very heart to have to reply to someone who surely has a lifetime of justification for saying such a thing to me.
 I know that whatever time we have together, will not be enough to convince them that they should NEVER have to say those words.
 And that they never ever have to say them to me.
 If you are a provider who has rules about who you will see that are based on race, you have chosen the wrong profession.
 If you are a client who has been told that it is NOT ok that you are not white, know that person is wrong.